 More information here: http://www.mdtravelhealth.com/destinations/asia/cambodia.php#11

 Generally speaking, any tap water in Cambodia is not fit for drinking.
-Bottled water is readily available and very cheap.
 Ice can be a problem as there is no guarantee that it made from clean water.
 As a rule of thumb, tube or block ice from machine is usually OK but steer clear of rough chunks of ice.
+Paleriders – Cambodia provides unlimited bottled water during the tour.

-Paleriders – Cambodia requires a copy of your driving license, endorsed for a motorcycle, prior to accepting your booking.
-This is NOT the place to learn to ride!
+Although these bikes are easy to ride, this is NOT the place to learn to ride!
 You must be comfortable riding in traffic, on paved and unpaved roads.
-Throughout the journey your skills and ability will be closely monitored .
-If Paleriders – Cambodia have any concerns about your riding ability you will be asked to travel in the support vehicle or as pillion with a Paleriders – Cambodia staff member.
+Throughout the journey your skills and ability will be closely monitored.
+If we have any concerns about your riding ability you will be asked to travel in the support vehicle or as pillion with a Paleriders – Cambodia staff member.

 Damage to Motorcycles

 You will be charged for any damage you cause to your motorcycle during the journey.
-Paleriders – Cambodia will hold your $500 surety to cover loss of, or damage to a motorcycle.
-If a motorcycle needs to be replaced due to rider damage, another one will be arranged wherever possible.
+If a motorcycle needs to be replaced or repaired, another one will be arranged wherever possible.
 However, it may mean that you have to travel in the support vehicle, or as pillion with a Paleriders – Cambodia staff member, for part of the trip.
 Fortunately, these bikes are very robust with readily available parts that are quite cheap.

 Paleriders – Cambodia will work out a package deal for couples who are experienced at riding with a pillion passenger.